Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 Our theoretical calculations within the dibaryon model predict two resonances in the $NN$ partial channels $^3P_1$ and $^1P_1$ with the quantum numbers $T(J^P) = 1(1^-)$ and $0(1^-)$, respectively, and the following parameters: $M_{\rm th}({^3P_1})=2.23$ GeV, $\Gamma_{\rm th} ({^3P_1})=0.05$ GeV and $M_{\rm th}({^1P_1})=2.33$ GeV, $\Gamma_{\rm th} ({^1P_1})=0.13$ GeV.
 We have also predicted two more isoscalar states with the masses close to 2.35 GeV in the $NN$ channels $^3D_2$ and $^1F_3$, however, their widths could not be defined accurately.

 From the results presented in Tab.~\ref{Tab3} and this subsection, one may conclude that dibaryon states can be divided into two groups according to their masses.
 The majority of the isovector states (except for the $^1S_0$ one) lie near the $N\Delta$ threshold, while the masses of the isoscalar states (and the $^1S_0$ state as well) are close to the $NN^*$(1440) and $\Delta\Delta$ thresholds.
 These findings should correspond to the internal structure of the six-quark systems with different isospins.
-It seems likely that such a dibaryon can be represented as a mixed state of the six-quark core and the hadron molecule (a loosely bound $N+N^*$ state), $|DB\rangle=\cos\theta|6q\rangle+\sin\theta|N+N^*\rangle$, where $\theta$ is the mixing angle\footnote{A similar approach has been successfully used \cite{Obukh19} in the baryon sector for the description of the Roper resonance represented as $|R\rangle=\cos\theta|3q\rangle+\sin\theta|N+\sigma\rangle$.}.
+It seems likely that such a dibaryon $|DB\rangle$ can be represented as a mixed state of the six-quark core and the hadron molecule (a loosely bound $N+N^*$ state), $|DB\rangle=\cos\theta|6q\rangle+\sin\theta|NN^*\rangle$, where $\theta$ is the mixing angle.
+Recently such an approach has been successfully used in the baryon sector for the description of the Roper resonance represented as $|R\rangle=\cos\theta_r|3q\rangle+\sin\theta_r|N\sigma\rangle$~\cite{Obukh19}.
+The molecular $N\sigma$ component plays a role for the understanding of both the helicity amplitudes of the Roper resonance electroproduction and a large $2\pi$ branching in this reaction.
+In the case of the $DB$, there is a good probability that the hadronic molecular mode $NN^*$, when present, will be also seen in the pion electroproduction off the deuteron at large momentum transfer or in the pion photoproduction near the $NN^*$ threshold\footnote{The $NN^*$ mode should contain also the $NN\sigma$ (or dibaryon+$\sigma$) component in the case when $N^*$ is the Roper resonance.}.